What is the Samsung Q950TS?

 This AI-enhanced approach to picture processing ensures that whatever the quality of the source content, any upscaled images always look impressive.
 The processing is done on a pixel-by-pixel basis, with the AI created formulas and filters applying noise reduction, edge restoration, texture creation and fine detail restoration.
 The deep learning aspect of the processing is primarily reserved for creating fine detail and dealing with complex images.

 The use of neural networks requires massive amounts of processing power, the databases and formula banks require huge amounts of storage.
 So the algorithms, formulas and filters are created by Samsung using the combination of machine learning and neural networks before loading them into the TV's processor via periodic firmware updates.
 Minor updates are made on a regular basis, but major updates will only happen once or twice a year.

 Related: What is TV AI?

-Based on demonstrations made by Samsung, the new processor is able to make full use of the 33 million pixels in the 8K panel, effectively upscaling lower resolution content to fit the screen.
+The new processor makes full use of the 33 million pixels in the 8K panel, effectively upscaling lower resolution content to fit the screen.
 The Quantum Processor then applies noise reduction to clean-up low quality material, as well as some banding reduction in order to deliver more precise gradations in all content.

 The images are analysed as three layers – course, medium and fine – and then the detail texture creation is applied depending on the quality of the source content.
 This makes sense, because less processing is required for a high quality 4K source, but more fine detail and texture creation will be needed when dealing with low quality standard definition material.